scriptype/ad-generator/readme.md

 # Ad Generator

-Produces a single image advertisement with the given data
+Generates a highly-optimized advertisement for apps from itunes store.

 ## Setup